Letter of Resignation as a Director

 - 4. Sign

 This is our template Letter of Resignation as a Director.
-It is designed to be used whenever a director is resigning from the company and you want them to confirm their resignation and state that they have no claims against the company.
-It can be customised to suit your individual requirements.
+We designed it for you to use whenever a director is resigning from the company.
+You will want them to confirm their resignation and also state that they have no claims against the company.
+You can quickly customise it to suit your individual requirements.

-The template has been drafted by David, our co-founder and solicitor of over twenty years.
+David, our co-founder and solicitor of over twenty years, drafted this template.
 This ensures that you can rely on the document being up-to-date and legally comprehensive.
-Our detailed guidance notes (free with the template) offer a clause-by-clause explanation of the agreement and make completing the final document simple and fast.
+Our detailed guidance notes (free with the template) offer a clause-by-clause explanation of the agreement.
+They make completing the final document simple and fast.
 A copy of the guide is available below, but you will also get the guide when you purchase the template.

 Note that a company cannot “refuse” to accept the resignation of a director (or if it does, it is of no effect), so the purpose of holding a board meeting once the letter of resignation of a director has been received would be just to note the situation and approve the filing of a form TM01 regarding the resignation, to be filed at Companies House.
 The board meeting could also consider appointing a replacement director, especially if this is needed in order to maintain any minimum number of director required by the company’s shareholders agreement or Articles of Association.